-The world's most valuable company NVIDIA just announced it's investing US$100 billion in OpenAI - roughly the GDP of Slovakia - as Jerome Powell admitted he's trying to juggle flaming torches blindfolded.
+The world's most valuable company NVIDIA just announced it's investing US$100 billion in OpenAI - roughly the GDP of Slovakia - as Fed chair Jerome Powell admitted that managing the economy is akin to juggling flaming torches blindfolded.
 As Gold reached US$3,750 an ounce, Reece surged 12% on a $250 million buyback, and the Chicago Bears are now valued at US$8.9 billion - also more than most small countries.

 All the top moves, shakes, and red-hot takes from Azzet's editorial team are right here in your weekly business wrap every Friday (19 September, 2025).